Learning to Detect Every Thing in an Open World: Introduction

-Despite being seemingly a minor change, \ours demonstrates remarkable gains in open-world instance segmentation and detection.
-On COCO~\cite{coco}, \ours trained on VOC categories improves the average recall by 14.1 points when evaluated on non-VOC categories.
+\ours demonstrates remarkable gains in open-world instance segmentation and detection.
+On COCO~\cite{coco}, \ours trained on VOC categories improves the average recall by 12.8 points when evaluated on non-VOC categories.
 Surprisingly, \ours achieves significant improvements in detecting novel objects without requiring additional annotation \eg, \ours trained only on VOC categories (20 classes) in COCO outperforms Mask RCNN trained on all COCO categories (80 classes) when evaluating average recall on UVO~\cite{wang2021unidentified}.
 As shown in Fig.~\ref{fig:examples_result_uvo}, \ours can generate precise object proposals as well as cover many objects in the scene.

-Our contributions are summarized as follows: \begin{itemize} \item We propose a simple framework, \ours, consisting of new data augmentation and decoupled training for open-world instance segmentation. \item We demonstrate that both our data augmentation and decoupled training are crucial to achieving good performance in open-world instance segmentation. \item \ours outperforms state-of-the-art methods in all settings including cross-category settings on COCO and cross-dataset setting on COCO-to-UVO and Cityscape-to-Mapillary. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We propose a simple framework, \ours, consisting of new data augmentation and decoupled training for open-world instance segmentation, which is applicable to both one-stage and two-stage detectors. \item We demonstrate that both our data augmentation and decoupled training are crucial to achieving good performance in open-world instance segmentation. \item \ours outperforms state-of-the-art methods in all settings including cross-category settings on COCO and cross-dataset setting on COCO-to-UVO, COCO-to-Object365, and Cityscapes-to-Mapillary. \end{itemize}